FeriDS/redes_algarve/syllabus.md

 Redes II, The University of Algarve

-# Week 1 - Introduction to computer networks
+# Week 1 - introduction to computer networks

 1. The four-layer model